Mining Claims Map — Saskatchewan

 Key minerals: uranium, potash, gold, copper, nickel, lithium.
 Notable deposits: Cigar Lake, McArthur River, Key Lake, Roughrider.
 Mining districts: Athabasca Basin, La Ronge, Flin Flon.

-The Saskatchewan Mineral Assessment Database administers mineral rights in Saskatchewan.
-Claim data is accessible through Saskatchewan Mineral Assessment Database.
+The Saskatchewan Ministry of Energy and Resources administers mineral rights in Saskatchewan.
+Claim data is accessible through MARS (Mineral Administration Registry Saskatchewan).

 How to Create a Mining Claims Map for Saskatchewan